deirrr/simple-auth-api/README.md

 # Simple Authentication API

-Proyek backend sederhana untuk belajar autentikasi menggunakan Node.js, Express, dan MongoDB.
+A simple backend project for learning authentication using Node.js, Express, and MongoDB.
-API ini mendukung proses registrasi, login, dan verifikasi identitas menggunakan JSON Web Token (JWT).
+This API supports user registration, login, and identity verification using JSON Web Token (JWT).
-Struktur project dibuat modular agar mudah dikembangkan.
+The project structure is modular to make it easy to extend and maintain.

-## Fitur Utama
+## ✨ Main Features

-* Registrasi user baru
+- User registration
-* Login menggunakan email dan password
+- Login with email and password
-* Hashing password dengan bcrypt
+- Password hashing using bcrypt
-* Autentikasi menggunakan JWT
+- JWT-based authentication
-* Struktur folder bersih dan scalable
+- Clean and scalable folder structure
-* Koneksi MongoDB menggunakan Mongoose
+- MongoDB connection using Mongoose

 ---

-## Teknologi yang Digunakan
+## 🛠️ Technologies Used

-* Node.js + Express
+- Node.js + Express
-* MongoDB (via Docker, image `mongo:4.4`)
+- MongoDB (via Docker, image `mongo:4.4`)
-* Mongoose ODM
+- Mongoose ODM
-* bcryptjs (hash password)
+- bcryptjs (password hashing)
-* jsonwebtoken (generate dan verifikasi JWT)
+- jsonwebtoken (JWT generation & verification)
-* dotenv (environment variables)
+- dotenv (environment variables)
-* nodemon (development)
+- nodemon (development)

 ---